 6. Whether we are trying to bring civilization to a jungle in Mexico or a corn field in Minnesota, there is an environmental price to pay.
 The Mayas burned about 1000 acres of forest to acquire the materials (limestone and wood) for each large structure they built.
 Their enormous buildings led to fewer trees, which led to soil erosion and less fertile fields in which to grow food.
 Deforestation affected the rainfall, which led to water shortages.
 Get where we’re going with this?

 Human sacrifice and constant warring aside, the Mayas were a classy bunch.
 They had a fully developed written language before anyone else in pre-Columbia America, a language linguists are still puzzling over.
 They loved books and art and seemed to decorate every square inch of their massive structures.

-If you are in the Twin Cities area, the exhibit is open until January 5, 2014.
-The kids can pound on replicas of decorated stelae and type their name in Maya.
 It took me hours to go through the exhibit, and I just scratched the surface of a fascinating people who lived violent lives—when they weren’t gazing with awe at the stars.

 Down Dog Diary is Maya’s first adventure.
 If you like some yoga with your mystery or vice versa, sign up for my newsletter.
 And check out Book Two in the series, Warrior’s Revenge, in which stargazing is interrupted by someone seeking revenge.